- Leonardo is an IoT/Big Data “solution” marketed far too early by SAP.

 Criteria 2: SAP’s Area Capabilities

 SAP has some of what SAP Leonardo describes with its analytics offerings.
 However, BW and Business Objects are again applications that aren’t worth porting to this solution.
-The best analytics SAP has is Lumira, but it apparently has all types of implementations limitations and is not seeing much uptake.
+The best analytics SAP has Lumira, but it apparently has all implementation limitations and is not seeing much uptake.
 That would be by choice to be part of SAP Leonardo, but SAP needs to build out its backend.
 However, outside of analytics, SAP does not have anything else that matches what I see described here, aside from their acquisition of PLAT.ONE, which is an acquisition and was very small at the time it was acquired.
 SAP has never had anything predictive outside of forecasting.
-In forecasting, they have SAP DP which would not be useful to include in this overall design.
-The same applies to IBP, which I covered in the article SAP’s IBP Open Questions and Opportunities.
+In forecasting, they have SAP DP, which would not be useful in this overall design.
+The same applies to IBP, which I covered in SAP’s IBP Open Questions and Opportunities.

 So SAP is starting from scratch there.
-In machine learning, SAP has no prominence, and while I searched, I could not find any machine learning acquisition they had performed.
+SAP has no prominence in machine learning, and while I searched, I could not find any machine learning acquisition they had performed.
 In my reading, SAP has done little but issue statements that they are interested in machine learning and see it as the future.

 SAP’s Area Capabilities, Score: 4

 Score Reasoning (The things that SAP does have for Leonardo many other vendors have.
 The things that SAP needs, which are are more complicated to develop, SAP has no background in)

 Criteria 3: Ability to Use the Integration Argument